Parth-Vader/MobOff/README.md

   * Run `moboff initialise`
   * Obtain your Pushbullet API key via [Pushbullet Settings](https://www.pushbullet.com/#settings/account) by clicking on "Create Access Token" button.
   * Enter the serial number for your preffered device to send the music/video files to when asked to.
+  * When prompted enter the directory in which you want the downloaded files should be stored.

 ### You're all set up.